Watch this video about improving blown-in fiberglass insulation with blown-in cellulose insulation.

 The professionals at Halco can evaluate your homes insulation and then offer the best ways to upgrade it and make it more efficient.

 All it takes is a phone call or e-mail to set up your FREE insulation estimate.
-Blown insulation works well on its own or accompanying fiberglass batt when insulating an attic in Rochester, Ithaca, Syracuse or Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua.
+Blown insulation works well on its own or accompanying fiberglass batt when insulating an attic in Rochester, Ithaca, Syracuse or Lansing, Webster, Auburn, Fairport, Pittsford, Cortland, Canandaigua.

 Contractors can add multiple layers of blown insulation to your attic.
 But if there are numerous unsealed air leaks, then that insulation isn't doing much to conserve heat.
 Air leaks account for much of a homes energy loss.
 Heated air from the living space below rises up through the holes and gaps around pipes, electrical wiring, and lighting fixtures, and escapes up through your roof.